harmonica-project/slc-implementation/slc/contracts/refrigerated-transportation/text/grammar.tem.md

 3.1 The total Price for the supply and delivery of the Goods under this Contract is {{ orderPrice }} ({{ orderPriceLitteral }}).

-3.2 The Seller must deliver the order within a maximum of {{ daysToDelivery }} after the signature of this Contract.
-Otherwise, the buyer is entitled to claim a late delivery penalty fee up to {{ lateDeliveryPenaltyRatio }}% of the value of the Goods.

-3.3 The Buyer must confirm or deny the good condition and order conformance of the Goods delivered in {{ daysToAgreement }} days.
+3.2 The Buyer must confirm or deny the good condition and order conformance of the Goods delivered in {{ daysToAgreement }} days.
 Otherwise, the payment shall become due to the Seller whatever the condition of the Goods delivered.

-3.4 The Supplier shall invoice the Buyer on delivery of the Goods in accordance with this Contract and payment shall become due {{ daysToPayment }} calendar days after acceptation by the Buyer of the Goods.
+3.3 The Supplier shall invoice the Buyer on delivery of the Goods in accordance with this Contract and payment shall become due {{ daysToPayment }} calendar days after acceptation by the Buyer of the Goods.

-3.5 Payments shall be made in {{ orderCurrency }} by bank transfer to the following bank account of the Supplier: {{ supplierBankInfo }}.
+3.4 Payments shall be made in {{ orderCurrency }} by bank transfer to the following bank account of the Supplier: {{ supplierBankInfo }}.

 ## 4. Delivery

 4.1 The Goods shall be delivered to: {{ deliveryPointLocation }} {{ daysToDelivery }} days after the signature of the Contract.
 Cost of delivery is deemed included in the Price specified in clause 3.1 of this Contract.
-If the Goods are delivered late, Buyer is entitled to claim a penalty up to {{ lateDeliveryPenalty }}% of the Contract price.
+If the Goods are delivered late, Buyer is entitled to claim a penalty up to {{lateDeliveryPenaltyRatio }}% of the Contract price.

 4.2 The Goods must be stored and transported under {{ maxTemperature }}.
 A Sensor, provided by the Buyer and identified by the public key {{ devicePubKey }}, will monitor the temperature of the Goods during the transportation and inform the Buyer and the Supplier if the temperature excess this threshold.